muratk3n/thirdwave/en/tweets/2020/week16e.md

 ending, things can go sideways easily, which happened for her.
 Dilma was Lula's hand-picked successor obviously.

-And, I have to add what followed as part of that "Car Wash" thing afterwards was truly disgusting.
+And, I have to add what followed as part of that "Car Wash" thing was truly disgusting.

 *2020-4-18 15:31:5*